Overview of Reflection and Generics

 A generic type parameter might come from the type you are examining, from an enclosing type, or from a generic method.
 You can determine the source of the generic type parameter as follows:

 First, use the DeclaringMethod property to determine whether the type parameter comes from a generic method.
-If the property value is not a null reference (Nothing in Visual Basic), the source is a generic method.
+If the property value is not a null reference (Nothing in Visual Basic), then the source is a generic method.

 If the source is not a generic method, use the DeclaringType property to determine the generic type the generic type parameter belongs to.